 - Broccoli.
 We’re not using the florets in this recipe – we’re using the stems.
 It’s a great way to avoid food waste.

 - Dressing.
-This can be made with ingredients you normally have on hand: oil, lemon juice, greek yogurt, apple cider vinegar, maple syrup, and salt and pepper.
+This can be made with ingredients you normally have on hand and whisk together: oil, lemon juice, greek yogurt, apple cider vinegar, maple syrup, and salt and pepper.

-Making kale salad is as easy as 1, 2, 3!
+Making this kale salad recipe is as easy as 1, 2, 3!

 Chop the bunch of kale, cabbage, and Brussels sprouts finely!